sarahdobson/ficam-pacs/pages/pacs_align_fsl_and_auth.md

 |*High* | The loss of confidentiality, integrity, or availability could have a **severe or catastrophic** adverse effect on organizational operations, organizational assets, or individuals. |

 <i class="fa fa-check-square-o"></i> &nbsp;**Create a site map of categorized assets**
-- This map will help you to determine each security area's minimum security level.
+- This map will help you determine each security area's minimum security level.

-{% include alert-info.html content="As an alternative to assessing a site's risk, you can select a pre-determined FSL, as described in <a href=\"https://www.dhs.gov/publication/isc-risk-management-process/\" target=\"_blank\">The Risk Management Process for Federal Facilities: An Interagency Security Committee Standard</a>." %}
+{% include alert-info.html content="As an alternative to assessing a site's risk, you can select a pre-determined FSL as described in <a href=\"https://www.dhs.gov/publication/isc-risk-management-process/\" target=\"_blank\">The Risk Management Process for Federal Facilities: An Interagency Security Committee Standard</a>." %}